agonzalez26/myWebsite/README.md

 MyWebsite is my offical website.

 I created a responsive website out of scratch without the use of Bootstrap.
+I used HTML, CSS, and JavaScript.

 Check out the running website: http://almagonzalez.me